Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Additive Sensitivity of chi to String Operations

 We now prove that $\sre(w)$ grows only by $O(1)$ when prepending or appending characters.

 \begin{lemma} Let $w\in \Sigma^*$, and $c \in \Sigma$.
 It holds $\sre(w) \le \sre(wc) \le \sre(w)+2$. \end{lemma}

 \begin{proof} The lower bound follows from Lemma \ref{le:re_containment}.
 For the upper bound, we analyse the new right-extensions that may arise due to appending $c$ to $w$.
-For any fixed suffix $xc$ of $wc$: \begin{enumerate} \item if $xa$ does not appear in $w$ for any $a \neq c$, then $xc$ induces no new right-extensions in $wc$. \item If for some $a \neq b$, $xa$ and $xb$ were both substrings of $w$, and $c \neq a$ and $c \neq b$, then $xc$ is a new right-extension of $wc$ induced by $xc$. \item If $x$ was always followed by $a\neq c$ in $w$ (hence, not a right-extension), then both $xa$ and $xc$ are new right-extensions of $wc$ induced by $xc$. \end{enumerate}
+For any fixed suffix $xc$ of $wc$: \begin{enumerate} \item if $xc$ appears in $w$, or if $xa$ does not appear in $w$ for any $a \neq c$, or both, then $xc$ induces no new right-extensions in $wc$; \item if for some $a \neq b$, $xa$ and $xb$ were both substrings of $w$, and $xc$ was not, then $xc$ is a new right-extension of $wc$; \item if $x$ is always followed by $a\neq c$ in $w$ (hence, $xa$ is not a right-extension of $w$), then both $xa$ and $xc$ are new right-extensions of $wc$. \end{enumerate}

-Cases 1 and 2 induce at most one new super-maximal right-extension in total for all possible $xc$, namely the longest right-extension in $wc$ that is a suffix of $wc$.
-For Case 3, consider a fixed $a \in \Sigma$.
-For all the increasing-length suffixes $x_1c, x_2c, \dots, x_tc$ of $wc$ that became right-extensions together with $x_1a, x_2a, \dots, x_ta$, one can see that the latter form a chain of suffixes of $x_ta$.
-Hence, we only have one possible new super-maximal right-extension ending with $a$, namely $x_ta$.
-There cannot be two of these chains for different symbols: if the suffix $x$ is always followed by $a$, there cannot be a suffix $y$ of $x$ always followed by a different symbol $b$, otherwise, $y$ is followed by $a$ within $xa$, a contradiction. \end{proof}
+Cases 1 and 2 induce at most one new supermaximal right-extension in total for all possible $xc$, namely the longest right-extension in $wc$ that is a suffix of $wc$.
+For Case 3, consider all the increasing-length suffixes $x_1c, x_2c, \dots, x_tc$ of $wc$ that became right-extensions together with $x_1a, x_2a, \dots, x_ta$.
+Since the latter form a chain of suffixes of $x_ta$, we only have one possible new supermaximal right-extension ending with $a$, namely $x_ta$.
+Observe that the chain of suffixes $x_1a, x_2a, \dots, x_ta$ is unique: if the suffix $x$ is always followed by $a$, any suffix $y$ of $x$ is either right-maximal in $w$ (and $y$ falls within Case 2), or it is always followed by an $a$ (because $x$ is always followed by an $a$), i.e. $y=x_i$ for some $i\in[1\dd t]$. \end{proof}

-\begin{lemma}Let $w\in \Sigma^*$ and $c \in \Sigma$.
+\begin{lemma} Let $w\in \Sigma^*$ and $c \in \Sigma$.
 It holds $\sre(w) \le \sre(cw) \le \sre(w) + 2$. \end{lemma}